-Our selection of gifts for kitesurfers focuses on the awesome added extras that will take any kite session from ‘pretty good’ to ‘freakin’ mind-blowing’.
-We’re going to dish out 20 awesome kitesurfing gift ideas ranging from the practical to the pretty; the cheap and cheerful to the big ticket winners.
+Our selection of gifts for kitesurfers focuses on the awesome added extras, from must have kitesurfing accessories to the beach essentials, that will take any kite session from ‘pretty good’ to ‘freakin’ mind-blowing’.
+We’re going to dish out 20 awesome kitesurfing gift ideas ranging from the practical to the pretty, the cheap and cheerful to the big ticket winners.

 We’ve sorted the list into categories according to price (high to low) so no matter your budget, there should be a kitesurfing gift here that your special someone’s gonna love.

-On the flipside, us kitesurfers are a fairly low maintenance bunch so if you’re truly stumped, a 6 pack of Corona and a bag of kettle chips will probably put a smile on our faces too.
+On the flipside, us kitesurfers are a fairly low maintenance bunch so if you’re truly stumped, a 6 pack of ice cold Heineken and a bag of kettle chips will probably put a smile on our faces too.
 Amiright?!

 Big ticket gifts for kitesurfers

 Whether they’re full time kite travellers or weekend warriors, all kitesurfers are going to need a kiteboard bag big enough to fit their quiver in at some point.
 This was one of the first “extras” I added to my gear collection after I got my main kit sorted — and my Mystic kite bag has now been to 7 countries with me!

 All round, this is a practical, thoughtful kitesurfing gift that’s going to last your buddy for years to come.
 We actually have a dedicated guide on the best kiteboard bags that you may want to check out.

 If the kiteboard bag idea is a wee bit too technical for your comfort zone, an awesome travel bag is a solid option.
 It’s something they’ll use to tote their soggy, sandy wetsuit and towels to and from the beach; and doubles as an escape bag for their trips away at the weekend.